llMBQll/OmniLED/docs/devices.md

 > }
 > ```
 >
-> In the above example a single emulator config was added for "SteelSeries Apex 7 TKL".
+> In the above example a single emulator config was added for "Emulator".